Moving from Columbus to Cincinnati, OH

 Unemployment rate 5.7% 4.9%

-If you’re used to living on $3,000 a month in Columbus, you’d need roughly $2,670 to maintain the same lifestyle in Cincinnati.
+If you live on $3,000 a month in Columbus, you'd need roughly $2,670 to maintain the same lifestyle in Cincinnati.

 How life is different in Columbus vs. Cincinnati

-Before you move, see how life stacks up in Cincinnati compared to Columbus.
-You should compare everything from weather and cost of living to politics, safety, and population.
-This side-by-side breakdown will help you figure out which city matches your lifestyle and priorities.
+Life in Cincinnati compared to Columbus differs across weather, cost of living, politics, safety, and population.
+The side-by-side breakdown below helps you figure out which city matches your lifestyle and priorities.

 Columbus Cincinnati